ftp-sync/ftp-sync.github.io/src/_pages/doc/faq.md

     - /path2/folder
 ```

-## What kind of CRON expression can I use for scheduling ?
+## What kind of CRON expression can I use for scheduling?

 A CRON expression represents a set of times, using 6 space-separated fields.